National Men Throwball Cship From Aug 5 - UrduPoint

 National Men Throwball C'ship From Aug 5

-ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 25th Jul, 2021 ) :The National Men Throwball Championship under the auspices of Pakistan Throwball Federation and in collaboration with Department of sports and Youth Affairs Khyber Pakhtunkhwa would kick off from August 5, at Batakundi Naran.
+ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 30th Jul, 2021 ) :The National Men Throwball Championship under the auspices of Pakistan Throwball Federation and in collaboration with Department of sports and Youth Affairs Khyber Pakhtunkhwa will kick off from August 5, at Batakundi Naran.

 "The National Men and Women Throwball Championships were not played last year due to the COVID-19 pandemic.
 The Invitation letters of the Championship has been sent to 12 teams of the country, including Wapda, Police, Pakistan Navy, Culligan, Agha Khan Youth Sports board, Punjab, Sindh, Balochistan, Khyber Pakhtunkhwa, Islamabad, Azad Jamu and Kashmir and Gilgit Baltistan," he said.